-The next grant deadline is 5pm on Monday 10 March 2014.
+The next grant deadline will be midnight on Monday 8 September.

 Please note all research applications require two personal reference statements.
 Both referee statements must be completed online before the application deadline.
 Therefore please ensure you submit your application in good time before the date above to allow time for your referees to complete this online.

 These grants support scientific ecological research where there are limited alternative sources of funding.
 Small projects can be awarded up to £5,000 and early career ecologists can apply for funding up to £20,000.